 IN funding has also been provided to support courses offered in summer sessions.
 In recent years, IN support for summer sessions has taken the form of backstop commitments.
 Budget and Institutional Analysis (BIA), in conjunction with my office, recently reached out to units for summer course information and backstop requests, so no additional call will be made this year for summer.

 In 2013, UE worked with Budget and Institutional Analysis (BIA) to develop a framework of principles and funding priorities that took into account interactions with the budget model, enrollment growth, and crucial curricular needs.
-This resulted in a paper which can be found here: http://www.budget.ucdavis.edu/budget-model/documents/inst_needs_funding_in_budget_model%20_final_120913.pdf.
+In 2018 BIA released an updated report, Repurposing Instructional Needs (IN) Base Budget Funding as 2020 Enrollment Growth Stabilizes.

-The priorities outlined in this paper have guided our IN funding decisions over the past several years and we believe have proven to be appropriate priorities for the use of these funds.
-As such, these priorities will continue to guide IN funding decisions for 2018-19:
+The priorities outlined in these papers have guided our IN funding decisions over the past several years and we believe have proven to be appropriate priorities for the use of these funds.
+As such, these priorities will continue to guide IN funding decisions for 2019-20: